 To demonstrate the variety-based intervention, IRRI held several meetings and orientations to create awareness among the participating farmers.
 The IRRI Team encouraged farmers to sow the varieties using the wet DSR method in areas where drainage was feasible instead of traditional transplanting.
 The team also issued and shared recommended nutrient management advisories for the altered field ecology.

-The IRRI Team closely monitored the seed sowing, nutrient management practices, and the different phases of crop growth.
+The IRRI Team closely monitored seed sowing, nutrient management practices, and the different phases of crop growth.
 Several post-flood rice plots that were fallowed after the flood damage served as the ideal control plot for assessing the intervention impact.

 During the interaction between IRRI scientists and participating farmers, it was determined that only a few farmers could manage to acquire some seedlings from other villages to replant and harvest a moderate crop.
 Those who did not have that option were forced to keep their land fallow.
 As a result, large swathes of land were uncultivated following the flood.

-How the variety-based intervention could help farmers
+How a variety-based intervention could help farmers

 The farmers under the intervention, however, have a reason to smile.
 The early maturing varieties flourished and yielded at least 3.5 tons/ha.
 The good productivity of the recommended varieties could help farmers make up for the losses due to floods.